Nickey line: Early proposals

-Construction & opening
+Construction and opening

 Construction proceeded extremely slowly, the lower spur from Boxmoor to Hemel Hempstead only being completed by 1871, though the connection to Boxmoor was via an awkward turntable arrangement.
 Eventually, the HH&L&NWR company ran into financial difficulties and it was the Midland Railway that came to the rescue, financing completion of the line and agreeing to operate it once it was built.
-At this time the transporting of goods and coal was the primary driving factor in the development of railways rather than commuter rail.
+At this time, the transporting of goods and coal was the primary driving factor in the development of railways rather than commuter rail.
 The thriving hat making industry in Luton created demand for a transport link with the straw plait trade that existed in Hemel and, as a result, the initial connection with the MR at Harpenden headed north towards Luton rather than south towards London.
 Passengers travelling on this route changed trains at Chiltern Green to reach London.
 The connection to the GNR's line at Harpenden East was never achieved.

-The line was finally opened on 16 July 1877 to great fanfare with celebrations led by Berkhamsted Rifle Corps Band.
+The line was finally opened on 16 July 1877 to great fanfare with celebrations led by the Berkhamsted Rifle Corps Band.
 A special train was laid on from Hemel to Luton and champagne receptions were held in Luton and Hemel town halls.
-Church bells were rung and a banner hung across Alexandra Road in Hemel proclaimed "Success to the Hemel Hemptead and Midland Railway Company".
+Church bells were rung and a banner hung across Alexandra Road in Hemel proclaimed "Success to the Hemel Hemptead and Midland Railway Company."

 When it opened, the new line did not extend as far as Boxmoor, but terminated in Hemel Hempstead.
 Relations between the Hemel Hempstead Company and the LNWR (which had absorbed the London and Birmingham Railway in 1846) were difficult.
 The LNWR regarded the Hemel Hemptead and Midland Railway route to St Pancras as a threat to their service into Euston.
-Because of this intense rivalry, the two companies could not reach an agreement to connect the Nickey line to the LNWR main line.
+The two companies could not reach an agreement to connect the Nickey line to the LNWR main line because of this intense rivalry.
 Instead, the southern terminus for the Hemel line was originally Hemel Hempsted (known locally as the Midland Station), and this served as the main passenger facility within the town.
-This railway station stood at the junction of Midland Road and Adeyfield Road, opposite the Midland Hotel; today the site is occupied by a modern housing development, although the hotel still exists.
+This railway station stood at the junction of Midland Road and Adeyfield Road, opposite the Midland Hotel; today, the site is occupied by a modern housing development, although the hotel still exists.